-The United Kingdom plans to have smart meters in all residential properties by 2020, as well as most small businesses, which accounts for about 30 million homes and 2 million commercial properties.
+The United Kingdom plans to have smart meters in all residential properties by 2020, as well as most small businesses, which account for about 30 million homes and 2 million commercial properties.

 US: In the United States, nearly half of all energy customers have smart meters.
 Green City Times has developed a comprehensive plan to deploy and implement smart meter in all 50 states of the United States.

 Canada: Every residence and business in the province of Ontario is mandated to have a smart meter.
 The majority of households in Canada have smart meters installed.